Overview of available semester/master projects

 Following are the list of available projects and their descriptions.
 In case of interest, please send an email to the contact person.
 In your email, please include your CV and a short description of your specific interests.

-[Master] The Stack Overflow Annual Survey: A look into the future?
+[Semester] The Stack Overflow Annual Survey: A look into the future?
+(Data Science)

-Description: Stack Overflow is a well-known Q&A website for developers, where users may ask questions and give answers about a wide variety of programming issues.
+Stack Overflow is a well-known Q&A website for developers, where users may ask questions and give answers about a wide variety of programming issues.
 Stack Overflow also runs an annual developer survey, where the participants answer questions about the programming languages and frameworks they use and the methods they have used to learn new languages.
-This annual survey happens in January and has been receiving over 60,000 responses since 2017, creating a rich dataset of at least 2-3 years by the time this project begins!
-Of particular interest is the fact that developers may indicate their transitions between different languages and platforms, i.e. that they used language X last year, but are going to use language Y next year.
-This allows us to calculate transition probabilities between different topics (languages, frameworks) for people in different development fields (backend development, frontend development, etc.).
+This annual survey happens in January and has been receiving over 60,000 responses each year since 2017, creating a rich dataset of what frameworks and languages developers used in the preceding year, what they will use in the next year, what kind of job they have, etc.

 Contact: ramtin.yazdanian [at] epfl.ch

-Prerequisites: experience in following topics or interest in learning: Unity, C#, VR
+Prerequisites: experience in following topics or interest in learning: deep learning, image processing, Python

 Contact: kevin.kim (at) epfl.ch